Homemade dog treats are good for your dog and an easy way for you to help control what your pup eats.

 Produce as many or as few of the treats as you want to make.
 Quadruple a recipe and make lots of treats so you can freeze them.
 Or you can make a small batch to see how your dog likes them.

-If your dog has allergies, you can make sure that you only use ingredients that are safe for your dog to eat and avoid using any items that might trigger a reaction in your dog.
+If your dog has allergies, you can ensure that you only use safe ingredients for your dog to eat and avoid using any items that might trigger a reaction in your dog.

 Store-bought dog treats

-There are some great store-bought treats, too.
-Of course, some commercial treats have questionable ingredients, and you will probably want to avoid them, just as there are some lower quality dog foods.
+There are some great store-bought dog treats, too.
+Of course, some commercial treats have questionable ingredients, and you will probably want to avoid them, just as there are some lower-quality dog foods.

 You should avoid treats that use animal digest or bi-products, for example.
-But there are some delicious treats made by reputable companies that use human-grade ingredients, organic ingredients, and good reputations.
+But some delicious treats made by reputable companies use human-grade ingredients, organic ingredients, and good reputations.
 Need help finding healthy treats?
 Use this guide from Consumer Affairs.

 Make homemade dog treats

-If you have the time to make homemade dog treats for your dog, your dog will love them.
-They are always wonderful.
-But if you don’t have time or if you hate to bake, don’t feel bad.
+If you have the time to make homemade dog treats, your dog will love them.
+They are always excellent.
+But don’t feel bad if you don’t have time or hate to bake.
 There are some excellent store-bought dog treats that your dog will love.

 Nancy Cope is the owner of four rescue dogs and Pampered Dog Gifts.